priya22-gif/Azure-Instacart-DE-Project/README.md

 - User engagement patterns (active vs repeat customers)
 - Most popular products and aisles by volume
 - Order frequency and lifecycle trends over time

-## 📌 Project Overview

-This project demonstrates end-to-end Azure Data Engineering solution built on the Instacart Market Analytics using a modern lakehouse architecture.

-The goal of the project is to ingest data from multiple sources, process it using pyspark transformations and deliver data for analytics and business reporting.

-The solution is designed using best practices such as metadata-driven ingestion, incremental data loading, parameterized pipelines, Delta Lake optimization, Slowly Changing Dimensions (SCD), workflow orchestration, and monitoring.

 ## 🏗️ Architecture Overview: